-Some tips when buying a longboard (online).
+Some tips when you want to buy a longboard (online).

 Type of deck

 The pintail is a classic shape, back in the day most longboards were pintails, many find it an aesthetic/beautiful shape, but it not the most functional shape.
 Due to the smaller tail, there is less room for your rear foot, it has an asymmetric shape making it less ideal for cruising as you need to make a turn if you want to go back.
-Most pintails are top mounted, resulting in a higher standing platform, this is not desirable because you have to bend your front knee more than when you are lower to the ground, so it will cost more energy to push.
+Most pintails are top-mounted, resulting in a higher standing platform, this is not desirable because you have to bend your front knee more than when you are lower to the ground, so it will cost more energy to push.

 With the truck under the board, possibly with a riser to avoid wheel bite, the deck is a bit more responsive compared to dropped/drop through models, that is the reason that these boards are generally used for downhill, (fast) freeriding and sliding.
 The kicks can be used during sliding or for ollieing the board.
 Whether you need or want that is entirely up to you.

 Drop through means that the trucks are mounted through the board, resulting in a board that is a bit lower to the ground, making it easier to push.
-The are generally symmetrical, so there is no rear front or back, so you can just jump on the board without thinking about which direction you are going.
+They are generally symmetrical, so there is no rear front or back, so you can just jump on the board without thinking about which direction you are going.
 A flex board provides a smooth ride, as it absorbs a lot of vibrations and when you carve hard you can put energy into the board in the turn which is returned when you come out of it.
-The platform is optimised for maximum space for the feet, so you can do some cross-stepping if you want.
-Some, like the Loaded Dervish Sama, have small kicks so you can even do some tricks, making it a super all round board.
+The platform is optimized for maximum space for the feet, so you can do some cross-stepping if you want.
+Some, like the Loaded Dervish Sama, have small kicks so you can even do some tricks, making it a super all-round board.

 Dropped (lowered middle platform) and Double Dropped (both drop through and dropped) have a super low platform, ideal for pushing because you can almost don't have to bend the front knee, making pushing almost effortless.
-With the right trucks, one can mount very large wheels (up to 107mm in diameter) without have to worry about wheel bite.
+With the right trucks, one can mount very large wheels (up to 107mm in diameter) without having to worry about wheel bite.
 These boards were initially designed for downhill because of the lowered center of gravity, but are embraced by the pushing community an ideal board for distance and transportation.

-Dancers are the longest boards in the longboard family, they are top mounted and the board generally covers the wheels, so that when you do a trick there is less chance of you stepping on your wheels.
+Dancers are the longest boards in the longboard family, they are top-mounted and the board generally covers the wheels, so that when you do a trick there is less chance of you stepping on your wheels.
 The long platform allows for a lot of walking and rotating on the board (cross-stepping, peter-pan, body varials etc.).
 The longer board also makes it easier to grab your board when doing a trick like a tiger claw.

-The mini cruisers are generally the size of a street skateboard but are shaped, meaning the have a distinct nose and (kick)tail.
+The mini cruisers are generally the size of a street skateboard but are shaped, meaning they have a distinct nose and (kick)tail.
 This in combination with softer wheels and nice steering trucks, making it an ideal board for cruising around town.
 Perfect for when you have to park your car somewhere on the outskirts of town and instead of walking the last part you can skate.
-The plastic (Penny) boards are generally narrower than their wooden cousins, so more tailored towards people with smaller feet, but still a fun board to cruise around on.
+The plastic (Penny) boards are generally narrower than their wooden cousins, so more tailored towards people with smaller feet, but still, fun board to cruise around on.

 Flex vs stiff